Andrew-Gilroy/CupboardCombiner/README.md

 * +Fixed border 0.5px gap issue.
 * +Final results now have their own images.
 * +Added food counter icons.
+* +Added confirm prompt when deleting all items.
 * +New items appear first in the list.
 * +Added zoom on hover for images.
 * +Added a scroll to top button.
-* +Cupboard items list visibility can now be toggled.
+* +Items images visibility can now be toggled.
-* +Edited themes and general css tweaks.
+* +Edited/Added themes and general css tweaks.
+* +Added Random theme generator.
+* +Migrated logic from app.js to specific components

 ## Author